-Reopening Schools Plan - Future Shutdowns
+Reopening Schools Plan - Future Closures

 FCPS must be prepared for the possibility of future school closures

-Preparing for Future Shutdowns
+Preparing for Future Closures

 Experts studying health trends for COVID-19 and past pandemics recognize that there is the potential for a range of shifts in public health risk as we move toward eventual stability.
 As we begin to ease social distancing, we work from an assumption that the worst is behind us.
 However, analysis of historical data and trends from other areas of the world experiencing COVID-19 suggest the likelihood that we will see a resurgence in cases.
 This resurgence could take the form of a spike, possibly in late fall when flu season also prompts more COVID-19 transmissions.
 Another variation could bring recurring waves across many months until a vaccine is developed, reflecting loss of stamina for strict health and social distancing precautions.